mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 The short-hand is essentially a compact laser pistol intended for use by nobles and those unable to carry a full-sized battle weapon.
 It has belt-mounted power supply good for a 100 shots.
-To ‘strike with the short hand’ is a euphemism for both exerting authority in a graphic manner and getting involved in a close-range firefight.
+To 'strike with the short hand' is a euphemism for both exerting authority in a graphic manner and getting involved in a close-range firefight.